Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 ### Description

-The `Object Nearby` condition triggers when the *tracked object* is within the specified *range* from the *reference object* for the required amount of time while this condition is active.
+This condition is fulfilled when the `Object` is within the specified `Range` of a `Reference object`.

+### Interaction in VR
+### Interaction in Desktop Mode
+### Interaction Highlights

+### Application Example!

+- The trainee is supposed to hold a RFID tag included in his gloves (represented by his controller) near a scanner.
+- If a trainee moves to close to a machinery while it is operating, the emergency shut down is triggered.

 ### Configuration

+- #### Object

+    The `Training Scene Object` that should be in the radius of the `Reference object`.
+Make sure you add at least the `Training Scene Object` component to this game object in the Unity Inspector.

 - #### Reference Object

-    This field contains the `Training Scene Object` you want to measure the distance from.
+   The `Training Scene Object` you want to measure the distance from.

-- #### Tracked Object

-    This field contains the `Training Scene Object` that should be in the radius of the *reference object*.
-Make sure you add at least the `Training Scene Object` component to this game object in the Unity Inspector.
-You would usually move this object close to the reference object.

 - #### Range

-    In this field, you can set the maximum distance between the *tracked object* and the *reference object* required to fulfill this condition.
+    In this field, you can set the maximum distance between the *Object* and the *Reference object* required to fulfill this condition.The distance is calculated as the Euclidean norm between the transform’s positions of Object and Reference Object.

 - #### Required seconds inside

-    In this field, you can set the time in seconds the *tracked object* should stay within the radius of the *reference object*.
+    In this field, you can set the time in seconds the `Object` should stay within the radius `Range` of the `Reference object`.

+### Location of this Condition (for Developers)

+This behavior is part of the <a href="https://github.com/Innoactive/Basic-Conditions-And-Behaviors" target="_blank">Basic-Conditions-And-Behaviors</a> component.
+The file is located <a href="https://github.com/Innoactive/Basic-Conditions-And-Behaviors/blob/develop/Runtime/Conditions/PositionalConditions/ObjectInRangeCondition.cs" target="_blank">here</a>

 ------